-Figures 6d and 6e show phases of diurnal extremes (i.e., exact time of either the original daily maximum or daily minimum temperature) for the DTS (colour-coded bars) and JICS tower (black line) observations, respectively.
-The daily maximum for surface temperatures (Fig. 6d) obtains are reached two hours before that of the air temperature.
-Relict thermokarst lake areas (grassy or bare grounds) tend to reach to the daily maximum temperature earlier and deciduous forest areas later than other land cover types.
+Figure 6d and e show phases of diurnal extremes (i.e. exact time of either the original daily maximum or daily minimum temperature) for the DTS (colour-coded bars) and JICS tower (black line) observations, respectively.
+The daily maximum for surface temperatures (Fig. 6d) are reached 2 h before that of the air temperature.
+Relict thermokarst lake areas (grassy or bare grounds) tend to reach the daily maximum temperature earlier and deciduous forest areas later than other land cover types.
 For the daily minimum temperature (Fig. 6e), surface and air temperatures are more in-phase with each other.
-This temperature obtains is reached in the 3rd to 4th hour (3-4 am) slot for a normal daily cycle, or at the 23rd to 24th hour (11-12 pm).
+This temperature is reached in the 3rd to 4th hour (03:00-04:00 LT) slot for a normal daily cycle, or at the 23rd to 24th hour (23:00-00:00 LT).